That-Cool-Coder/is-it-rick/README.md

 ## Data storage

-Note: this an abstract view of the data storage.
-For implementation details such as file location and how to actually load the data see [Implementation information](#implementation-information).

 The program's data is stored in JSON format.
 This section details the organisation and location of the data.
 For information on how it is loaded and saved, see [Implementation information](#implementation-information).

 #### Data location